8 Beautiful Places in Tokyo Not to Miss

 If you happen to be in Tokyo during its favorite time of year, skipping this stunning cherry blossom gorge at Nakameguro would be like traveling to Paris and not even seeing the Eiffel Tower at night.
 It can get a bit crowded, but it’s without a doubt one of the most beautiful places in Tokyo.

 4. The Park Hyatt Tokyo – New York Bar

 Practically everyone has heard of “The Lost in Translation Hotel,” but what few realize is how stunning the architecture is.

 The afternoon tea at the Park Hyatt Tokyo’s Bamboo skylit garden is one of the most stunning high tea experiences in the world.

 If you’re up for drinks, the New York Bar is the place to be.
 There’s a cover after 8 PM, but it’s still worth it in my opinion.
-The floor to ceiling windows overlooking the city makes for an unforgettable night out.
+The floor-to-ceiling windows overlooking the city make for an unforgettable night out.

 5. Stroll Minatomirai 21

 Minatomirai 21 is located south of Tokyo in the city of Yokohama and is one of the most beautiful places in Tokyo.
 Minatomirai is the closest thing to utopia.